-So here comes a Guide to Ipoh, Malaysia’s third largest city and a two-hours-train ride north of the capital.
-However, it is mostly considered a gateway: To the Cameron Highlands in the east or to the Pangkor Island in the west.
+So here comes a Guide to Ipoh, Malaysia’s third-largest yet probably most underrated city and a two-hour train ride north of the capital.
+However, it is mostly considered a gateway: To the Cameron Highlands in the east or to Pangkor Island in the west.

 Still, Ipoh’s own attractions should not be underestimated: The Hakka Chinese heritage, mysterious cave temples, and bustling Asian city life.